Share icon: Share Icon

-Open Share Icon
+Open share icon

 The Open Share Icon (or Shareaholic icon) is designed to help users easily identify shareable content.
 The icon aims to convey the act of sharing visually by representing one hand passing an object to another hand, while also representing an eye meaning "look at this."
-The icon was designed by the company Shareaholic, and made available under a Creative Commons share-alike license, with the restriction that "clear attribution and a hyperlink back to this page in a prominent location near to the image is required".
+The icon was designed by the company Shareaholic, and made available under a Creative Commons share-alike license, with the restriction that "clear attribution and a hyperlink back to this page in a prominent location".

 The Open Share Icon is supported by Ken Rossi (creator of the widely used OPML icons) and Bruce McKenzie (GeoTag icons), and is used by hundreds of websites and applications, including SmugMug, the Shareaholic Firefox addon, Wikia, NetworkWorld, Weather Underground, Princeton University.
 It is also proposed for use in the Mozilla Add-ons Directory.

 Rightward arrow icon

 Facebook uses a share icon showing an arrow pointing up and then right.

-The “share” button on Facebook covers several ways of sending the content with optional privacy settings to others.
-The „shares” button can generate more non-fans, and can result in fewer fans on a public Facebook page as a “brake effect of viral reach".
+The "share" button on Facebook covers several ways of sending the content with optional privacy settings to others.
+The "shares" button can generate more non-fans, and can result in fewer fans on a public Facebook page as a "brake effect of viral reach".
 The algorithmic content ranking on Facebook might decrease the fan reach in response to the notable increase in nonfan reach.
-Therefore, the “share” button may have a higher impact on content ranking than the previous “page like” button.
+Therefore, the "share" button may have a higher impact on content ranking than the previous "page like" button.